-When you use a project management tool to build your project planning calendars, you’ll gain a host of valuable abilities, allowing you to:
+Let’s get started!
+We recommend using a project management tool to build your project planning calendars.
+With a project management tool, you’ll gain a host of valuable abilities, allowing you to:

 Okay, let’s get back to creating your actual calendar.
 Here are the concrete actions you’ll want to take: